fogfish/gurl/doc/user-guide.md

 ### Reader morphism

-Reader morphism focuses into side-effect of HTTP protocol.
+Reader morphism focuses on the side-effect of HTTP protocol.
 It does a pattern matching of HTTP response code, header values and response payload.

 #### Status Code

 Status code validation is only mandatory reader morphism in I/O declaration.
-The status code "arrow" checks the code in HTTP response and fails with error if the status code do not match expected one.
-The library implements a constants for all known HTTP status codes.
+The status code "arrow" checks the code in HTTP response and fails with error if the status code does not match the expected one.
+The library defines a `type StatusCode int` and constants (e.g. `Status.OK`) for all known HTTP status codes.

 ```go
 http.Join(